-If there a production needs to film at night (e.g. fireworks in the summer, when it may not be dark until 11 p.m.), please contact the RMOW.
+If there a production needs to film at night, please contact the RMOW.
 Exceptions may be granted depending on the specific needs of the shoot.

 The RMOW encourages efforts and provide suggestions about how to make your film production greener.

-Find information about the BC Film Commission’s sustainability initiatives on their website.
+Find information about the Creative BC'S sustainability initiatives on their website.

 Film Permit Coordinator